Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-The financial benefit varies by utility company: DTE Energy customers receive approximately 8.5 cents per kWh during off-peak hours and about 14 cents during summer peak hours (4-7pm).
-Consumers Energy provides between 9-16 cents per kWh depending on season and time of day, with highest values during summer peak (2-7pm).
-Indiana-Michigan Power offers 12.4 cents per kWh, while Lansing Board of Water & Light provides approximately 6-10 cents per kWh plus an additional 1.3 cents for the first 5 years.
-All utilities allow excess credits to roll over month-to-month as dollar amounts that can be applied to future bills, with settlements occurring monthly.
+The financial benefits depend on your specific utility company.
+DTE Energy customers receive approximately 8.5 cents per kWh for off-peak exports and around 14 cents per kWh during summer peak hours (4-7pm).
+Consumers Energy credits range from 9-16 cents per kWh depending on season and time, with the highest rates during summer peak (2-7pm).
+Indiana-Michigan Power offers 12.4 cents per kWh, while Lansing Board of Water & Light provides 6-10 cents per kWh plus an additional 1.3 cents per kWh bonus for the first five years.
+All utilities allow you to roll over unused credits month-to-month as dollar amounts applied to future supply charges.

 Ready to start saving with solar?